samanthaixer/bankTechTest/README.md

 - `Transaction` -  adding a credit transaction, adding a debit transaction, validation?, valid date, readable printing

-- `Account` - crediting or debitting the account updates the account balance, statement produces a list of transactions
+- `Account` - crediting or debiting the account updates the account balance, statement produces a list of transactions